 According to our data, the danger of the interstate freeway holds some credence.
 Of the 57 deadly roads segments we’ve pinpointed, 26 are sections of interstate freeway.

 Our analysis uses FARS data for the years 2013, 2014 and 2015 along with primary and secondary road boundary data from the U.S. Census.
-We plotted all fatal crashes and created the segment data with those that occurred within 2.5 miles of each other.
+Our Atlanta personal injury attorneys plotted all fatal crashes and created the segment data with those that occurred within 2.5 miles of each other.
 We included only stretches where at least five fatal crashes occurred.
 More information is available upon request.